-For the majority of the people who live around Bristol Bay, many of whom are represented by The United Tribes of Bristol Bay (UTBB) and Southeast Alaska Indigenous Transboundary Commission (SEITC), there are no amount of mining jobs and income that could sway them to compromise on something so important to their culture and way of life.
+For the majority of the people who live around Bristol Bay, many of whom are represented by the United Tribes of Bristol Bay (UTBB) and Southeast Alaska Indigenous Transboundary Commission (SEITC), there are no amount of mining jobs and income that could sway them to compromise on something so important to their culture and way of life.

-For them and many others, Bristol Bay represents more than valuable minerals under the earth, and they are drawing a line in the tundra, so to speak.
+For them and many others, Bristol Bay represents more than simply valuable minerals under the earth, and they are drawing a line in the tundra, so to speak.
 They want to preserve the bay’s pristine waters, the salmon runs and the traditions of their forefathers for future generations to come.
 Who can blame them?